Featured Team Members: Norman Elizondo, BS

 All of our practices are backed by scientific research and data.
 Every aspect of what we do has a very clear purpose and intention.
 Though we’ve sharpened and enhanced the format of Wellness Weekend over the last 13 years, it is essentially the same as it was in the beginning because it simply works.
 There is an incredible amount of information and experience offered.
 I’m proud of its precision.

-A: Even though I was a part of developing Wellness Weekend and leading it since the beginning, it’s really hard for me to take it for granted 13 years later.
-Every time, people leave telling us it was life-changing.
+A: Even though I was a part of developing Wellness Weekend and leading it since the beginning, it’s really hard for me to take it for granted over 14 years later.
+Every time, people tell us it was life-changing.
 The depth of personal insight and the restoration of hope that can happen in just a three-day experience is astounding.
 It holds true that everyone benefits from the sense of belonging and connection in the community of parents.
 Parents leave feeling empowered to actually change and improve how they communicate and work with their emotions.

 Many parents have also reported that the communication and self-regulation tools that they learn here have done wonders for them professionally; that they have been useful in having challenging conversations with colleagues, supervisors, and supervisees.
 The tools also work well with other children, family members, and spouses.
 Many have shared that they see their marriages and partnerships improving.
 Learning how to be a genuine and assertive person, to give voice to one’s authentic self…there is no limit to the benefits.